datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 Create two interactive plots using the volcano dataset:

 - For one the `type` of trace is a `heatmap`.
-- For the other `surface` since we also want to see a 3D representation.
+- For the other `surface` since you also want to see a 3D representation.

 *** =hint
 - Remember: for both plots you need to specify the z argument.